mongodb-developer/social-app-demo/README.md

 The goal of this lesson is to add functionality to like/unlike a flutter.
 We should be able to display how many total likes a flutter has, and if the current user has liked the flutter.

+> Be sure to switch to the `8-lesson` branch in your local environment.

 ## Task 1: Add `like` API endpoint

 Use the `pages/api/flutter/index.js` file as a starter to create `pages/api/flutter/like/index.js`.